A lower bound for set-colouring Ramsey numbers: Concluding remarks

 We expect that determining $\log R_{r,s}(k)$ up to a constant factor for all $s = r - o(r)$ will be extremely difficult (though it does not seem unreasonable to hope that doing so in this range might prove to be easier than in the case $s = 1$).
-On the other hand, the upper and lower bounds in Corollary~\ref{cor:general} differ by a factor of roughly $(\log r)^2$ in the exponent when $s = r - \log r$, and also when $\eps k = \log r$, and it would be very interesting to improve either the upper or (more likely) the lower bound by a factor of $\log r$ in these cases.
+On the other hand, the upper and lower bounds in Corollary~\ref{cor:general} differ by a factor of roughly $(\log r)^2$ in the exponent when $s = r - \log r$, and also when $\eps k = \log r$.
+We expect that the lower bound can be improved by a factor of $\log r$ in these cases.